Technologic101/prompt2Blend/README.md

-# AI-Assisted Blender 3D Modeling with Open Source and OpenAI GPT
+# Text-to-3D Model addin for Blender using Ollama and OpenAI GPT

 This project demonstrates how to integrate AI-powered large language models (LLMs) with Blender to create a text-to-graphics modeling workflow.
 The system supports both open-source LLMs (e.g., Ollama-supported models) and OpenAI GPT, enabling users to generate 3D models in Blender by simply entering text prompts.